Dual system estimation using mixed effects loglinear models: Results

-Figure \ref{rb_high_probs} displays the results for mean absolute relative bias, with initial probabilities of $\pi_A = 0.8$ and $\pi_B = 0.7$.
-The results show that, as the population size $N$ increases, the mean absolute relative bias (\%) decreases, which is found within all scenarios.
-This is also found in Figure \ref{rb_high_probs_region} in the supplementary materials, that presents box-plots for the regional level relative bias (\%) for all 10,000 samples across all scenarios.
-Across the scenarios, as the number of regions increases, the mean absolute relative bias (\%) increases, which is due to decreasing sizes of simulated counts per region.
+Figure \ref{rb_high_probs} (and Figure \ref{rb_high_probs2} in Supplementary materials) displays the results for marb, with initial probabilities of $\pi_A = 0.8$ and $\pi_B = 0.7$.
+The results show that, as the population size $N$ increases, the marb decreases, which is found within all scenarios.
+This is also found in Figure \ref{rb_high_probs_region} in the supplementary materials, that presents box-plots for the regional level rb for all 10,000 samples across all scenarios.
+Across the scenarios, as the number of regions increases, the marb increases, which is due to decreasing sizes of simulated counts per region.
 The mixed effects loglinear model either outperforms or performs very similarly to the fixed effects loglinear model with the Chapman estimator; the largest differences are found when $N$ is small and the number of regions is large, a situation where the simulated counts are smallest.
 This is due to the fixed effects loglinear model with the Chapman estimator overestimating the size of the regions, which is illustrated in Figure \ref{rb_high_probs_region}.
-Across all scenarios, when $N = 300,000$, fitting either model results in very small relative bias (\%).
-For the mixed effects model, the largest mean absolute relative bias (\%) is found across all scenarios when $N$ is small, particularly when $N = 500$.
-Remarkably, the results show that violating the normality assumption by choosing the lognormal or Pareto distribution, results in a mean absolute relative bias (\%) that is comparable to when the normality assumption is satisfied.
+Across all scenarios, when $N = 300,000$, fitting either model results in very small rb.
+For the mixed effects model, the largest marb is found across all scenarios when $N$ is small, particularly when $N = 500$.
+Remarkably, the results show that violating the normality assumption by choosing the lognormal or Pareto distribution, results in a marb that is comparable to when the normality assumption is satisfied.